Uniper-Digital-Trading/inner-source-framework/Uniper-Inner-Source-Framework.md

 Example:

     // Copyright 2022 Uniper SE
-    // Licensed under the Uniper Inner Source License ver.1.0, see the accompanying file LICENSE.
+    // Licensed under the Uniper Inner Source License, see the accompanying file LICENSE.

 If changes are made to a file by a rights holder who is not yet named in the copyright notice, this new rights holder will insert an additional copyright line.